product-os/landr/README.md

 ## How it Works

-Landr leverages webpack, we have custom loaders that load conventional source files like a `README` consumable data.
-We can load it into templates and build your site, therefore updating as your repository updates.
+Landr leverages gatsbyjs, we have custom plugins that load conventional source files like a `README` as consumable data.

 ## Why landr